eappell/Retirement-Portal/apps/portal/docs/IFRAME_CONTRACT.md

     - dob: string | null (ISO date string)
     - retirementAge: number | null
     - currentAnnualIncome: number | null
+    - currentState: string | null (two-letter state code, e.g. "CA")
+    - retirementState: string | null (two-letter state code the user intends to retire in)
   - Sent when the iframe loads with current auth token and role.

+  Note: Child apps should prefer `retirementState` when present; otherwise fall back to `currentState`.
+This allows the portal to capture both the user's current residence and their planned retirement location and let embedded apps choose which to use as a pre-filled default.

 - USER_ROLE_UPDATE
   - type: "USER_ROLE_UPDATE"